Adsito/RustMapEditor/README.md

 Anyone experienced in C# or Unity is welcome to help contribute and update the editor, if you have any questions feel free to check out the discord. https://discord.gg/VQruSpk

 ### Credits
-Roughly 90% of this Editor is based on the hard work from Dezinated.
+The foundations of this Editor is based on the hard work from Dezinated.
 He has put in a lot of work into this Editor, and he has a patreon if anyone would like to support his work. https://github.com/JasonM97/Rust-Map-Editor https://www.patreon.com/dezinated

+Also using Assets from:
+-https://assetstore.unity.com/packages/2d/textures-materials/floors/yughues-free-ground-materials-13001 for the Ground Textures.

 ## Features
 - Extended SDK that allows Prefab loading direct from game content files.